eclipse-archived/ceylon-lang.org/documentation/1.2/reference/interoperability/osgi.md

+---
+layout: reference12
-## Deploying Ceylon modules in OSGi containers
+title_md: Deploying Ceylon modules in OSGi containers
+tab: documentation
+unique_id: docspage
+author: David Festal
+---

+# #{page.title_md}

 Ceylon is fully interoperable with OSGI, so that Ceylon modules:
 - can be deployed as pure OSGI bundles in an OSGI container out-of-the-box without any modification of the module archive file,